Knots

 Years later I lacquer paint onto a different door frame

-black plastic bristles drawing smooth lines
+in a different house, black plastic bristles drawing smooth lines

 like a zen garden rake.